-Film Production Company – Are you serious about filmmaking, and thinking about starting your own film production company?
+Are you passionate about filmmaking and considering launching your own production company?

-I have been in the independent filmmaking game for a while, and after helping produce five independent short films with filmmaking colleagues, I knew it was time to branch out and create my own film production company.
+I’ve been involved in independent filmmaking for a while, and after assisting in the creation of five independent short films alongside colleagues, I decided it was time to venture out and start my own production company.

-So if you are serious about taking your love for filmmaking to the next level, here are a few helpful tips to get you started down the right path towards success.
+So, if you’re serious about taking your passion for filmmaking to the next level, here are a few pointers to help you get started on the correct track.

 Step-By-Step Beginners Guide for Starting a Film Production Company